rafid29mehda/Industrial-Attachment-Book/Template Structure/README.md

 ### 7.1 Using Terraform for Resource Management

-We chose Terraform to manage our infrastructure as code.
+We chose Terraform to manage the infrastructure as code.
 This allows us to version control our infrastructure and ensure consistency across environments.

 Our main Terraform configuration for GKE: